storj/storj/docs/design/garbage-collection.md

 - Uplink uploads data without committing it
 The garbage collection process should not depend on how garbage is created.

 ## Design
+What could be sent to the node:
+- list of useless pieces for a storage node
+    - would mean the satellite has to keep track of these useless pieces.
+    - This list of pieces id would probably be smaller than the list of useful pieces if the storage node and the uplink are trustworthy.
+- list of useful pieces for a storage node
+    - no need for the satellite to track deleted pieces for each storage node (except for audit purposes)
+    - More robust against nodes and uplinks that are not trustworthy
+    - possibility to use a probabilistic data structure such as Bloom filter
+- We also had the idea of using two bloom filters (one containing pieces that should be deleted, one for pieces that should not be deleted), but that could potentially give us a false positive for deleting a piece.
+We definitely shouldn't delete useful pieces, so this would be too risky.

 ### Approach from the whitepaper
 - The uplink makes a request to the satellite
 - The satellite replies with a hash of the pieces the storage node should be holding